ballerina-platform/ballerina-distribution/doc-guidelines.md

 6. In scenarios such as error value returns, all possible error types and their scenarios should be mentioned clearly.
 There should not be statements such as “returns error when something goes wrong”.

-7. As a best practice, do not add a full stop at the end of the first sentence of the parameter and return type descriptions.
-Instead, add a full stop only at the end of a function description.
+7. Always, add a full stop at the end of a function description.
+However, as a best practice, omit the full stop if you have only one sentence in the parameter and return type descriptions.
 For example,

     ```
     # Description for the function.
 #
 # + i - One sentence only
 # + s - Sentence one.
 Sentence two.
 # + return - Return description
 public function foo(int i, string s) returns boolean {
     return true;
 }
     ```

 For information on generating API Docs and testing them locally, see [How To Do the Bio Prod Sync and Doc Generations](https://docs.google.com/document/d/1XrYC4aOnyUg8ge-A_o0dLITJSiJsZw_x428mTUDjpKA/edit?ts=5f52f23b#heading=h.dwgoecewvrjj).